+353-1-416-8900REST OF WORLD

 Speak directly to the analyst to clarify any post sales queries you may have.

-• Offering: Hardware including cable trays, conduits, racks and cabinets, copper and fiber optic cables (shielded/unshielded twisted pair, multi-mode, single-mode), connectivity hardware (outlets, faceplates, patch panels, RJ45 connectors and jacks), and patch cords (copper, fiber).
-Services include managed and professional services.
+• Offering: Hardware such as cable management solutions (cable trays, conduits, racks, cabinets), cables (copper shielded/unshielded twisted pair, single-mode and multi-mode fiber optic), connectivity hardware (outlets, faceplates, patch panels, RJ45 connectors), and patch cords (copper, fiber); services such as managed and professional services.

-• Enterprise Size: Large enterprises, small & medium enterprises.
+• Enterprise Size: Large enterprises, small and medium enterprises.

-• Application: Audio & video, building automation, network security, and voice & data networking across multiple environments.
+• Application: Audio & video, building automation, network security, and voice & data infrastructure.

-• Distribution Channel: Offline and online sales channels used for broader market reach.
+• Distribution Channel: Online and offline sales channels serving global markets.

 Key Takeaways: Strategic Insights for Senior Decision-Makers